Tom-Nagy/boutique-ado/DEPLOYMENT.md

 17. In settings.py Remove the Heroku database config and uncomment the original so your database url doesn't end up in version control.
     * The Database settings should be reverted to the way it was:
     * ![Revert Database](revert-database.png)
-    * ::warning:: The Heroku DATABASE_URL should never be public and stay secret.
+    * :warning: The Heroku DATABASE_URL should never be public and stay secret.
 So do not commit your work before you removed the Heroku DATABASE_URL from your file.

 18. Now to set up the database depending on the environment (Live on Heroku: -version control/production- or locally on your IDE: -development-); we add an if statement that will set the database to connect to **SQLite** if run locally or set to **Postgres** if run on Heroku.
     * In settings.py your database settings should look like this now: